rdiaz02/EvAM-Tools/README.md

 Details about Docker are available here: https://docs.docker.com/get-docker/ .
 Details about R with Docker and Rocker project here: https://www.rocker-project.org/ .
 Our images are based on the r-ver (https://hub.docker.com/r/rocker/r-ver) and rstudio (https://hub.docker.com/r/rocker/rstudio) Docker images from the Rocker project (https://www.rocker-project.org/).

+More details about building and modifying the Docker images are provided in the Additional documentation: https://rdiaz02.github.io/EvAM-Tools/pdfs/Additional_doc_all.pdf .

 ### How to run the R package and the shiny app locally without Docker